Flamethrower: Operation

-A propane-operated flamethrower is a straightforward device.
-The gas is expelled through the gun assembly by its own pressure and is ignited at the exit of the barrel through piezo ignition.
+In a propane-operated flamethrower, the gas is expelled through the gun assembly by its own pressure and is ignited at the exit of the barrel through piezo ignition.

 Liquid-operated flamethrowers use a smaller tank with a pressurized gas to expel the flammable liquid fuel.
 The propellant gas is fed to two tubes.
 The first opens in the fuel tanks providing the pressure necessary for expelling the liquid.
 The other tube leads to an ignition chamber behind the exit of the gun assembly, where it is mixed with air and ignited through piezo ignition.
 This pre-ignition line is the source of the flame seen in front of the gun assembly in movies and documentaries.
 As the fuel passes through the flame, it is ignited and propelled towards the target.

 History

 Ancient Greece

-The concept of throwing fire as a weapon has existed since ancient times.
+The concept of projecting fire as a weapon has existed since ancient times.
 During the Peloponnesian War, Boeotians used some kind of a flamethrower trying to destroy the fortification walls of the Athenians during the Battle of Delium.

+Roman Empire

+In 107 AD the Romans used a flamethrower against the Dacians; the device was similar to the one used at Delium.

 Later, during the Byzantine era, sailors used rudimentary hand-pumped flamethrowers on board their naval ships.
-Greek fire, extensively used by the Byzantine Empire, is said to have been invented by Kallinikos of Heliopolis, probably about 673.
+Greek fire, extensively used by the Byzantine Empire, is said to have been invented by Kallinikos of Heliopolis, probably about 673 AD.
 Byzantine texts described weapons, used by Byzantine land forces, which were shooting Greek fire and called cheirosiphona (χειροσίφωνα, meaning hand-held siphons, singular χειροσίφωνο).
 The flamethrower found its origins in a device consisting of a hand-held pump that shot bursts of Greek fire via a siphon-hose and a piston which ignited it with a match, similar to modern versions, as it was ejected.
 An illustration in Poliorcetica of Hero of Byzantium display a soldier with a portable flamethrower.
+Byzantines also used ceramic hand grenades filled with Greek fire.

 Greek fire, used primarily at sea, gave the Byzantines a substantial military advantage against enemies such as members of the Arab Empire (who later adopted the use of Greek fire).
 An 11th-century illustration of its use survives in the John Skylitzes manuscript.